mercedes-benz/DnA/docs/Install.md

 ```
 **Vault service**

+We are providing vault service to store the API keys that were generated in the malware scan service.

-After installing the vault service , it will throw an error that `Readiness probe error in vault – Seal Type shamir Initialized true Sealed`.
+After installating the application with helm , vault service will throw an error that `Readiness probe error in vault – Seal Type shamir Initialized true Sealed`.

 To resolve this , intialize the vault service and unseal the root key .
 ```
 kubectl exec vault-0 -n vault  -- vault operator init
 ```
 After executing the above command , it will give us the root token and 5 keys .
-Save the root token and mention it in storagebe and backend sections of the values.yaml.
+Save the root token and mention it in storagebe and backend sections of the [values.yaml](../deployment/kubernetes/helm/values.yaml)

 We can unseal the vault service with any of the `3 keys out of 5`.
 ```